AdobeDocs/commerce-admin.en/help/systems/data-import-product-images.md

 1. Follow the instructions to [import](data-import.md) the data.

-1. After selecting the file to import, enter the relative path following **Images File Directory**.
+1. After selecting the file to import, enter the relative path following **[!UICONTROL Images File Directory]**.

    ```terminal
    var/import/images